"You're My Favourite Person": When Love Turns Toxic For Those With BPD

 Warning: This article mentions suicide.

 Broadly, BPD can be characterised as an unstable sense of self, identity and emotions.
 Symptoms vary from person to person but can include emotional instability, disturbed patterns of thinking, impulsive behaviour and unstable relationships with others.
-In the UK, studies have shown that around one in 100 people live with the disorder.
+In Australia, an estimated 2-6% of people live with the disorder.

 Advertisement